-• Renew and Expand our Fleet.
+- Renew and Expand our Fleet.
 We expect to grow our fleet in a disciplined manner through timely and selective acquisitions of quality vessels.
 We perform in-depth technical review and financial analysis of each potential acquisition and only purchase vessels as market conditions and developments present themselves.
-We continue to be focused on purchasing well-maintained secondhand vessels, which should provide a significant value proposition.
-However, we will also consider purchasing newbuildings or newbuilding resales if the value proposition exists at the time as exhibited by our purchase of two newbuilds in late 2013.

-• Maintain Balanced Employment.
-We intend to strategically employ our fleet between longer term time charters, i.e. charters with duration of more than a year, and shorter term time or spot charters, if possible.
+We focus on purchasing well-maintained secondhand vessels, newbuildings or newbuilding resales based on the evaluation of each investment option at the time it is made.
+During 2014, we ordered or acquired the contracts of four drybulk carrier newbuildings and acquired one secondhand drybulk carrier. - Maintain Balanced Employment.
+We intend to employ our fleet between longer term time charters, i.e. charters with duration of more than a year, and shorter term time or spot charters, if possible.
 We actively pursue longer term time charters to obtain adequate cash flow to cover as much as possible of our fleet's fixed costs, consisting of vessel operating expenses, management fees, general and administrative expenses, interest expense and drydocking costs for the upcoming 12-month period.
-We also may use Freight Forward Agreement ("FFA") contracts - as a substitute for time charter employment - to partly provide coverage for our drybulk vessels in order to increase the predictability of our revenues.
+We also may use forward freight agreements (to which we will refer as "FFA" or "FFAs") - as a substitute for time charter employment - to partly provide coverage for our drybulk vessels in order to increase the predictability of our revenues.
 We look to deploy the remainder of our fleet through spot charters, shipping pools or contracts of affreightment depending on our view of the direction of the markets and other tactical or strategic considerations.
-Our mix of short and long term charters is also based on our expectations about future market prospects; when we expect charter rates to improve we try to increase the percentage of our fleet employed in longer term contracts.
+Our mix of short- and long-term charters is also based on our expectations about future market prospects; when we expect charter rates to improve we try to increase the percentage of our fleet employed in shorter term contracts (allowing us to take advantage of higher rates in the future), while when we expect the market to weaken we try to increase the percentage of our fleet employed in longer term contracts (allowing us to take advantage of higher current rates).
 We believe this balanced employment strategy will provide us with more predictable operating cash flows and sufficient downside protection, while allowing us to participate in the potential upside of the spot market during periods of rising charter rates.
-As of April 25, 2014, on the basis of our existing time charters and pooling arrangements, approximately 42% of our vessel capacity in the remainder of 2014 and approximately 2% in 2015 are fixed, which will help protect us from market fluctuations, enable us to make principal and interest payments on our debt and pay dividends to our shareholders.
+As of April 30, 2015, on the basis of our existing time charters, approximately 40% of our vessel capacity in the remainder of 2015 and approximately 6% in 2016 are fixed, which will help protect us from market fluctuations, enable us to make principal and interest payments on our debt and pay dividends to our shareholders.